Unistellar

 MISSION A6

-Comet C/2025 A6 (Lemmon) has surprised astronomers with an unexpected surge in brightness.
-Initially predicted to remain faint throughout its passage through the inner solar system, new observations suggest it may become bright enough to be visible to the naked eye.
-The comet will make its closest approach to Earth on October 21 and reach perihelion on November 8.
-Continued monitoring will be essential to understand the cause of this rapid brightening and to track its evolution through the rest of its apparition.
+Comet C/2025 A6 (Lemmon) was initially expected to remain faint during its passage through the inner solar system, but it surprised astronomers in 2025 with a sudden surge in brightness.
+The comet became visible to the naked eye around its closest approach to Earth on October 21, 2025, and remained a striking target as it approached perihelion on November 8, 2025.
+Continued monitoring will be essential for understanding the cause of its rapid brightening and tracking how its activity evolves through the rest of its apparition.

 To observe your target: